What's a Realistic Goal for My Next Half Marathon?

 what is a realistic goal for my next half marathon?

 Running faster at training is not necessarily going to be the answer to a faster half marathon.
-The half marathon is completely run at aerobic pace.
-You will want to train your aerobic system first and foremost.
+The half marathon is a long way.
+And to run it well you require a really good endurance, rather than really good speed.
+So, you will want to train your aerobic system first and foremost.
 You do this via easy and long runs.

 So, rather than running faster, I'd like you to run further.
 You have been able to build up your weekly mileage to 20 miles.
 It would be a shame to step back down too far.
 Don't go back to 12 miles and then rebuild again.
 Just build from your current level.
-Add a mile to one or two out of your four weekly runs, readjust when you feel it's getting too much for you.
+Add a mile to one or two runs each week and readjust when you feel it's getting too much for you.
 Check out the increasing mileage safely page for suggestions on how to do this.

-So, distance rather than speed.
 That's not to say that running faster is bad.
-Therefore you can make one of your four weekly runs a tempo running session.
+When you are training for a specific distance it is often good to do a bit of running that's just a bit slower, and a bit of running that's just a bit faster than your goal race pace.
+In case of half marathon prep, tempo running is a fantastic way to build both endurance and speed.
 Tempo running is the pace you'd be able to do for about an hour, so it's a bit faster than half marathon pace.
 You can get more adventurous and do intervals at even faster pace, but I'd rather not change too many training variables at once.

 Ways to Determine a Realistic Half Marathon Goal